Cdrtools

-cdrtools (formerly known as cdrecord) is a collection of independent projects of free software/open source computer programs.
+cdrtools (formerly known as cdrecord) is a collection of independent projects of free software/open source computer programs for CD and DVD authoring.

 The project was maintained for over two decades by Jörg Schilling, who died on October 10, 2021.

 Because of some licensing issues, there is also a Debian fork of an older version of cdrtools called cdrkit.

 Features

 The most important parts of the package are cdrecord, a console-based burning program; cdda2wav, a CD audio ripper that uses libparanoia; and mkisofs, a CD/DVD/BD/UDF/HFS filesystem image creator.
 As these tools do not include any GUI, many graphical front-ends have been created.

 The collection includes many features for CD, DVD and Blu-ray disc writing such as: